sahithyandev/s2/README.md

-# S1
+# S2

-My 1st semester notes of Engineering.
+My 2nd semester notes of Computer Science & Engineering.
 This repository contains all the notes of the semester.
-This notes are then published on [Sahithyan's S1 website](https://s1.sahithyan.dev).
+This notes are then published on [Sahithyan's S2 website](https://s2.sahithyan.dev).

 ## Contact